 2. Sticking with the process teaches you valuable lessons

-Successful people have lessons to teach in attaining success because they were mindful of the process.
+Successful people have lessons to teach in attaining success because they are mindful of the process.

 If all you do is focus on the goal, you won’t pay attention to the process that got you to the achievement of that goal (if you eventually get there), and so you won’t get the lessons that are to be learned from the process.